-On July 17, 2015, we completed our acquisition of Syntricity, Inc. ("Syntricity"), a provider of a hosted solution for characterization and yield management, pursuant to an Agreement and Plan of Merger dated July 9, 2015 between us and Syntricity.
-We believe that the acquisition should further enhance our ability to deliver our software products across a broader customer base.
-The aggregate consideration for the acquisition consisted of (i) \$5.0 million in cash, \$750,000 of which will be held in escrow and subject to certain working capital and indemnity adjustments and (ii) up to an additional \$2.5 million in post-closing earnout payments.
+On July 17, 2015, we completed our acquisition of Syntricity, Inc. ("Syntricity"), a provider of a hosted solution for characterization and yield management by acquiring all issued and outstanding common shares of Syntricity, pursuant to an Agreement and Plan of Merger dated July 9, 2015 between us and Syntricity.
+We believe that the acquisition will expand the overall capabilities of our manufacturing software solutions offerings.
+The aggregate consideration paid for the acquisition consisted of approximately \$5.2 million in cash, net of cash acquired of \$112,000.
+Of the cash consideration paid, \$750,000 will be held in escrow to secure indemnification obligations.
+We also agreed to pay earn-out consideration of up to \$2.5 million in cash through June 30, 2016, contingent upon the achievement of certain financial and non-financial targets.
+Out of a total of \$2.5 million, \$812,000 will be paid to the former shareholders of Syntricity if and when the targets are met.
+Additionally, the remaining \$1.7 million will be paid to employees and considered as a post combination expense if and when the financial and non-financial targets and service conditions are met.